 1. INTRODUCTION

-In sub-Saharan Africa, the decline in food production has become a major challenge as a result of increasing human population and poor fertility of available land for agricultural production among other socio-economic and political factors (Partey et al., 2013).
-Increased soil acidity and cost of fertilizer, soil fertility depletion, yield reduction, and threat to human health amongst other factors are some of the resultant effects of nutrient leaching (Özacar, 2003; Laird et al., 2010).
+In sub-Saharan Africa the decline in food production has become a major challenge as a result of increasing human population and poor fertility of available land for agricultural production among other socio-economic and political factors (Partey et al., 2013).
+Increased soil acidity and cost of fertilizer, soil fertility depletion, yield reductionand threat to human health amongst other factors are some of the resultant effects of nutrient leaching (Özacar, 2003; Laird et al., 2010).
 Developing effective ways of retaining soil nutrients is therefore a necessity for successful agriculture to be ensured.
 Soils of the southern guinea savanna where Minna is located are classified as being coarse textured and also characterized by low cation exchange capacity, organic carbon, total nitrogen, low to medium available phosphorus (Lawal et al., 2013; Afolabi et al., 2014).
 This implies that these soils have low clay content in addition to their low organic matter.
 These two components are however, necessary for efficient retention of nutrients in soils.
 In addition to the clay content being low, the dominant clay type in these soils are the kaolinites which are known for their low activity.
 In these soils, the organic matter is mostly lost through rapid mineralization, this makes their effect to be short-lived even with the addition of manure (in addition to inorganic fertilizers).

 Application of biochar is now considered as a potential valuable input and remedy to restore soil fertility (Liman et al., 2024a; Wardle et al., 2008) and biochar is a carbon containing substance produced from the pyrolysis of plant and animal material under anaerobic conditions (Jeong et al., 2016).
 According to Bohara et al. (2019), and Abbruzzini et al. (2019), biochar can be use to improve soil properties, thereby improving crop growth.
 Cho et al. (2023) also reported that biochar can improve crop and yield performance, as a form of organic matter it is stable in soil and therefore compensates for the limitations associated with clay and organic matter in tropical soils.
 Another study by Faloye et al. (2019), stated that biochar is added to soil to improve soil quality and productivity.
 Wang et al. (2012), reported that soil chemical properties including CEC, pH, and electrical conductivity were improved following the application of biochar.